TBFY/kg-interface/README.md

 # kg-interface
 A query interface for the knowledge graph based on a light version of OptiqueVQS.
+The full version with a backend allowing among others storing and retriving queries is available here.

 ## Quick Start
 This version of the OptiqueVQS is purely client-side.
 You need to set the following parameters in config.js under the config folder.